danialfarid/ng-file-upload/README.md

 ```

-You also need **FileAPI.min.js** and **FileAPI.flash.swf** files.
-They will be loaded on demand for the browsers that do not support HTML5 FormData but have support for Flash (For example IE9+)
+You also need **FileAPI.min.js** and **FileAPI.flash.swf** files as polyfill using Flash for browsers that does not support HTML5 FormData (i.e. IE9+).
-So they are just there for as polyfill for HTML5 and they will be ignored and not loaded if your browser already supports FormData.
+For HTML5 FromData supported browsers they will be ignored (not loaded).
-**Note**: IE8 is not supported by FileAPI.
+**Note**: IE8 is not supported since FileAPI doesn't support it.
+The good news is that google and github have dropped IE8 support too.

 The js file **FileAPI.min.js** must be placed beside angular-file-upload.js.
 If the swf file **FileAPI.flash.swf** is placed in another directory on the server do the following step, unless they will be automatically loaded from the same location as angular-file-upload.js.
 ```script